Community Resource Directory

 Is your child struggling in school?
 Are you looking for family counseling services?
-Building Bridges Together has a resource line that can help you: (888) 843-5800 (toll free).
+Building Bridges Together has a resource line that can help you.
+Call 888-843-5800 (toll free).

 Other Family Resources

-- San Diego County Office of Education (Gang Information)
+- Solutions to Gangs (Powerpoint) - San Diego County Office of Education

-- San Diego is a member of the 13 City Gang Prevention Network.
+- San Diego is a member of the California Cities Gang Prevention Network.
 This active organization is a good source of information and research.

 Commission on Gang Prevention & Intervention Resource Guide

-Our Community Resource Guide is a dynamic document that is frequently updated.
-It is sorted by communities and zipcodes.
-You are welcome to give us feedback and updated information at [email protected] Thank you for your support.
+Our Community Resource Guide is a dynamic document, sorted by communities and ZIP codes.
+Feedback and updated information is welcome.
+Please send us an email at [email protected].
+Thank you for your support.